nafiul-araf/RFM-Segmentation/README.md

 )
 ```

-### CTE2: Recency Calculation
+### CTE2: Retency Calculation
-The second CTE (`cte2`) calculates the Recency metric for each customer.
+The second CTE (`cte2`) calculates the Retency metric for each customer.
 It finds the difference between the Final Date and the Last Order Date, adding 1 to ensure the last day is included.

 ```sql
 cte2 as (